pantrypoints/sp/content/en/research/countries/china/xi/chapter-13e.md

 of Xi Jinping's thinking on strengthening the military.
-Xi Jinping Thought on Strengthening the Army, leading the practice of strengthening the army and sublimating it in the practice of strengthening the army, is the crystallization of the practical experience and wisdom of the people's army since the 18th National Congress of the Communist Party of China, and is a fundamental achievement in building and managing the army and strengthening the army in the new era.
+Xi Jinping Thought on Strengthening the Army, leading the practice of strengthening the army and sublimating it in the practice of strengthening the army, is the crystallization of the practical experience and wisdom of the people's army since the 18th National Congress of the CCP, and is a fundamental achievement in building and managing the army and strengthening the army in the new era.
 To realize the modernization of national defense and the armed forces, we must firmly establish the guiding position of Xi Jinping's thinking on strengthening the military in national defense and army